 Looking for an easier way to add chlorine to your pool?
 If you want to save time and stop worrying about your chlorine levels when you’re out of town, an automatic pool chlorinator can help.

-What is a Chlorinator?
+What is an Automatic Pool Chlorinator?

-How Does a Pool Chlorinator Work?
+How Does a Chlorinator Work?

-Important: Some automatic pool chlorinators can be used with both inground and above ground pools, while other models are specific to one or the other.
+You’ll need to select the automatic pool chlorinator that will fit into your filtration system.
+Some of these chlorinators can be used in both inground and above ground pools, while other models are specific to one or the other.

 Inline Pool Chlorinator

 An inline chlorinator is connected directly to your filtration system, after the filter or heater, and before the filtered water is returned to the pool.
 Since it’s chlorinating the water after it’s passed through the filter and heater, it helps protect pool equipment from corrosion.

 Inline chlorinators are plumbed into PVC piping.
 It’s easiest to hard plumb a chlorinator during pool construction or renovation, but it’s possible to cut the PVC pipe and install a chlorinator after the fact.

 An inline chlorinator is a sturdier option with fewer parts than an off-line chlorinator.
 But you might not have enough space to install an inline chlorinator into your pump and filter set up.